shopwp/wp-shopify/README.txt

 = Is this SEO friendly? =
 We’ve gone to great lengths to ensure we’ve conformed to all the SEO best practices including semantic alt text, Structured Data, and indexable content.

+= Does this work with third party Shopify apps? = Unfortunately no. We rely on the main Shopify API which doesn’t expose third-party app data.
+However the functionality found in many of the Shopify apps can be reproduced by other WordPress plugins.

 = How do I display my products? =
 Documentation on how to display your products can be [found here](https://wpshop.io/docs/displaying).